JackKelly/light-speed-io/design.md

   - When scheduling work across multiple CPU cores: Avoid locks, or any synchronization primitives that would block a CPU core, wherever possible.
   - Look for opportunities to completely cut the CPU out of the data path.
 For example, if we're loading uncompressed [Zarr](https://zarr.dev/) chunks that are destined to be merged into a final numpy array, then we may be able to use [direct memory access](https://en.wikipedia.org/wiki/Direct_memory_access) (DMA) to directly copy chunks into the final numpy array from IO, without the CPU ever touching the data.
 This may be possible even in cases where the creation of the final array is more complicated than simply concatenating the chunks in RAM.
   - Where appropriate, align chunks in RAM (and pad the ends of chunks) so the CPU & compiler can easily use SIMD instructions, and minimize the number of cache lines that must be read.
 (Using SIMD may provide a large speedup "just" for memory copies, even if the transform function doesn't use SIMD).
-- [ ] The user-supplied function that's applied to each chunk could include, for example, decompression, followed by some numerical transformation, followed by copying the transformed data to a large array which is the concatenation of all the chunks.
+- [ ] For each chunk, the user could request, for example, that the chunk be decompressed, followed by some numerical transformation, followed by moving the transformed data to a large array which is the concatenation of all the chunks.
 As much of this as possible should happen whilst the chunk is in the CPU cache (without time-consuming round-trips to RAM).
 - [ ] LSIO will implement multiple IO backends.
 Each backend will exploit the performance features of a particular operating system and storage system.
 The ambition is to support:
     - These operating system APIs:
         - [ ] Linux [io_uring](https://en.wikipedia.org/wiki/Io_uring) (for local storage and network storage).